hshi-speech/one-example-of-feature-maps-of-spectrogram-decomposition/index.md

 ## ICASSP 2022 -- Spectrogram Decomposition

-The below are feature maps of baseline (CRN, only noisy input) and proposed spectrogram decomposition method.
+The below are one sample of feature maps in baseline (CRN, only noisy input) and proposed spectrogram decomposition method.

 | :--: | :--: | :--: | :--: | :--: | :--: |